exavolt/zflo/docs/advanced-ai-integrations.md

 This pattern uses AI as a development assistant to improve the quality of the flows themselves.

-**Concept**: An AI analyzes a `ZFFlow` graph definition to identify potential design flaws, suggest improvements, or refactor the logic.
+**Concept**: An AI analyzes a `FlowDefinition` graph definition to identify potential design flaws, suggest improvements, or refactor the logic.

 **How It Works**:

 1. From within an editor, a designer can trigger an "AI Analysis" action.
-2. The entire `ZFFlow` JSON is sent to an AI model.
+2. The entire `FlowDefinition` JSON is sent to an AI model.
 3. The AI is prompted to act as an expert narrative or systems designer and look for issues like:
     - Dead-end branches or unreachable nodes.
     - Confusing or overly similar choices.